.

 Overall

-There are several other tips out there on how you could travel on a budget, and if you’re a seasoned traveler like I do: please feel free to leave a comment below if I’ve missed out on something!
-Let’s help each other out ;)
+There are several other travel hacks and tips out there on how to travel on a budget, and if you’re a seasoned traveler like I do: please feel free to leave a comment below if you have other tips to add.

 All in all: I hope that what I’ve listed above will prove to be of help to you.